Person finishing an interior drywall seam with joint compound to fix a crack in drywall

 Step 2: Open the Crack Slightly

-This sounds counterintuitive, but trust the process.
-A crack with sharp, narrow edges doesn’t hold filler — it just shrinks and pulls away.
+This sounds counterintuitive, but it’s the move.
+A crack with sharp, narrow edges doesn’t hold filler, it just shrinks and pulls away.

 Vacuum or brush out the dust and any loose drywall debris.